ysyk2021/chatgpt-and-mental-health-ai-powered-therapy-sessions/src/chapter-4.md

 AI and chatbots can reduce the stigma surrounding mental health by providing anonymous and private support.
 This can encourage individuals to seek help and reduce barriers to accessing care.

-In the next chapter, we will explore specific examples of AI and chatbots being used in mental health treatment.